This article will tell you how to spot rogue traders but more importantly, how to find the high quality, reputable businesses.

 Are they trained?

-Ask to see certificates for professional training.
+Rogue traders aren’t likely to shout about accreditations and training qualifications they hold.
+Why not ask to see certificates for professional training or confirmations of memberships.
 Anyone can buy a machine and call themselves a professional carpet cleaner.
+Most accredited memberships require completion of training as a basic entry requirement.
 Make sure whoever you hire really is a professional.

 Are they insured?

-Ask to see their insurance certificate and make sure it includes “Treatment Risk”.
+Ask to see their insurance certificate and make sure it includes “Treatment Risk” or “Items being worked upon”.
 If their insurance policy is “Third Party only” then whatever they are cleaning isn’t covered.
 Is it worth the risk?

 Is there anyone to complain to if you aren’t happy?

 Trading Standards have local Buy with Confidence schemes which might give you someone to complain to if you aren’t happy with the service you receive.
-In the unlikely event you have a problem or complaint against a member of Trusted Local Cleaners, the National Carpet Cleaners Association (NCCA) is able to act as an independent arbitration service.
+In the unlikely event you have a problem or complaint against any of our Trusted Local Cleaners, the National Carpet Cleaners Association (NCCA) is able to act as an independent arbitration service.

 Use Trusted Local Cleaners, the only online directory specifically to find trusted, professional carpet & upholstery cleaners local to you.
 All our Trusted Local Cleaners are members of the National Carpet Cleaners Association (NCCA), the only UK trade association for carpet and upholstery cleaners.